Gazanak

-Gazanak (گزنک) is a city in, and the capital of, Larijan District of Amol County, Mazandaran province, Iran.
+Gazanak (گزنک) is a city in, and the capital of, Larijan District in Amol County, Mazandaran province, Iran.
 It also serves as the administrative center for Bala Larijan Rural District.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 323 in 94 households.
 The following census in 2011 counted 200 people in 66 households.
 The 2016 census measured the population of the city as 319 people in 103 households.